LHolten/rust-query/src/_datetime.md

-# On the choice of sqlite datetime format.
+# On the choice of sqlite datetime format

 goals:
 1. support conversion to and from common rust timestamps without surprises.